Country Club Village 6

 No analysis available

-I searched for any explicit reference to security patrol, roving security, or patrolled building service and found nothing.
-The building is described as secured and staffed with a security guard/resident manager, but that is not the same as patrol service.
+I looked for explicit references to card, fob, keycard, or electronic access and found none.
+The building is described as secured, but that is not the same as a card-access system.

 No analysis available